charlierobson/M5Cheg/README.md

 There were a number of milestones which I had in my mind as roughly thus:

-* See something on screen
+* See something on screen.
-* Make the game respond to you
+* Make the game respond to you.
-* Do the sound if I could be arsed
+* Do the sound.
+* Tidy up some rough edges.

 Another one popped into the list as I went along:

-* fix any original bugs that irritate me
+* Fix any original bugs that irritate me.

 Tools what I thought I'd need: